dslab-epfl/svshi/README.md

    > The command `py`, `python` or `python3` must be available in your Powershell environment for this script to work!
 4. Reboot your computer.
 5. Execute `.\install-pip.ps1` to install pip on your computer
-6. Run the `.\install.ps1` script inside the unzipped folder to install the program.
+6. Run the `.\install.ps1 -build $true` script inside the cloned folder to install the program.

 > IMPORTANT! use Powershell to execute the scripts!

-To update SVSHI, you just need to do step 4.
+To update SVSHI, you just need to do steps 1, 2 and 6.
 However, do not forget to move `app_library` inside the old `src/` folder in the new one before replacing.

 ### Docker